NESCent/Tools-for-Evo-Hack/wiki/Conference_Calls.md

 find instructors for boot camps with sufficient demand.
 In order to give instructors enough time to prepare, please do this no later than Monday, October 25.**

+Boot camps proposed after this deadline might still be possible, if they can be done on an impromptu basis.

 ### NeXML / PhyloXML